Introducing error reporting in optics

 |

-Now, let's define a simple configuration language with three types of values: Int
+Now, let's define a simple configuration language with three types of values: Int, String and Object.

 |